-Executive sessions of the non-management directors are held periodically.
+Executive sessions of the Board of Directors are held periodically.
 The sessions are chaired by the independent, non-executive Chairman of the Board.
 Any non-management director may request that an additional executive session be scheduled.
-Executive sessions of the independent directors are held at least once each year.
+Executive sessions of the independent directors are held on an as needed basis.